Vehicles in Finland

 After importing a vehicle, a separate car tax declaration must be submitted to the Finnish Tax Administration within five days of confirmation of the declaration of use.
 Read more about car tax on the Finnish Tax Administration website.

-Before registration, a vehicle that is imported must be taken for registration inspection at a vehicle inspection station that does first-time inspections.
-At the registration inspection, the original registration certificate of the imported vehicle must be produced, stating the vehicle’s commissioning or first-time registration date.
+Before registration, you must take a vehicle that is imported for registration inspection at a vehicle inspection station that does first-time inspections.
+At the registration inspection, you must submit the original registration certificate of the imported vehicle, stating the vehicle’s commissioning or first-time registration date.
 After registration you will receive the registration certificate and Finnish registration plates.

 You can get more information on vehicle registration inspections, the vehicle inspection stations that do them, and on registration from the Finnish Transport and Communications Agency.